abolfathzade/Synopsis-Analyzer/README.md

 * Visual Saliency (areas of visual interest) (beta)
 * Motion amount, direction, and smoothness for every frame, and globally, for similarity and sorting.

+Please note Synopsis Analyzer (and related tools and frameworks) are under heavy development.
+Things are changing fast.

 ### Workflow Opporunities:

 **Archival**: